 The macroinvertebrate communities sampled throughout this project included a wide variety of species, and the sample sites showed a range of metric results.
-Overall, there were 140 unique taxa across all the years of sampling, meaning that the Brown's Creek sites have diverse communities with seasonal fluctuations in the community composition (Appendix 1).
+Overall, there were 161 unique taxa across all the years of sampling, meaning that the Brown's Creek sites have diverse communities with seasonal fluctuations in the community composition (Appendix 1).
 The most prevalent taxa overall were scuds (Gammarus), blackflies (Simulium), and mayflies (Baetis).
 These taxa have medium-level tolerance values, so they are often found in higher densities in streams with moderate impacts.
 The dominance of tolerant taxa like these can cause the average tolerance value of a sample to be high.
 Most of the samples in this project had an average tolerance value between 5 and 7, with the lowest being 5.2 in the May 2019 Middle Reach sample and the highest being 6.7 in the September 2015 Middle Reach sample.

 Despite the prevalence of tolerant species, all the samples included some intolerant taxa, indicating that the level of impacts on the streams was not high enough to prevent the sensitive species from living there.
 The next most abundant taxon was a riffle beetle (Optioservus) which is intolerant to impacts with a tolerance value of only 3.1.
 The abundance of these riffle beetles indicates that the stream is clean and fast enough to support a strong community of intolerant taxa.
 Intolerant taxa are any species with a tolerance value (TV) of 4 or less.
-In this project, these included the riffle beetle Optioservus (TV = 3.1), caddisflies Neophylax (TV = 3.2), Glossosoma (TV = 1.1) and Protoptila
+In this project, these included Cardiocladius (TV = 2.7), Glossosoma (TV = 1.1), Lepidostoma (TV = 0.1), Limnephilidae (TV = 3.5), Lype (TV = 3.1), Neophylax (TV = 3.2), Optioservus (TV = 3.1), Parapsyche (TV = 1.0), Perlodidae (TV = 2.7), Prosimulium (TV = 3.0), Protoptila (TV = 1.4), and Rhyacophila (TV = 0.0).

-(TV=1.4).
 This combination of taxa shows that while these streams likely have some urbanization impact, they also have pockets of good microhabitat and sufficient oxygen.